How old do you have to be to get a debit card?

 A debit card will allow them to make online purchases and set up direct debits, so they don’t have to bother you to do this for them either.

-At the same time, parents still have the option to choose an account that lets them monitor what your child’s pocket money is being spent on.
+At the same time, parents still have the option to choose an account that lets them monitor what their child’s pocket money is being spent on.
 Many digital banks and online account providers already block payments for age-inappropriate products and services, like gambling, from these types of accounts as standard.

 Frequently asked questions